Doctor EZ Scheduler

 DoctorEZ Scheduler is an fictional application where patients would like a quick way to schedule/reschedule their appointments.
 The problem is when patients need to constantly call the doctor's office every time they wanted to adjust their appointments and then wait on the phone trying to find a time/day that fits both parties.
 This increases the patient's time of looking up the phone number, calling, being on hold, and going back and forth on an appointment time.
 The goal was to decrease patient's time by creating an online application that allows them to schedule/reschedule their appointment with ease.

-“Helping patients schedule/re-schedule their appointments, which our app will solve the problem of patients needing to always call the doctor’s office.”
+“Helping patients in scheduling or rescheduling their appointments, our app addresses the issue of patients having to constantly call the doctor’s office.”

 → Company: This is a fictional company to complete my Google UX course.
-DoctorEZ Scheduler is a startup where patients can book their doctor’s office for appointments.
-Currently, the company is only rolling out for one doctor’s care center as a testing trial.
+DoctorEZ Scheduler is an app where patients can book their doctor’s office for appointments.

 → Role: UX/UI Designer